towhee-io/towhee-docs/docs/solutions/music-recognition-system.md

 The system requires a proper database to store and retrieve vectors; when dealing with a massive quantity of vectors, flat/naive search is very slow.
 It is necessary to have a vector database that can build indexes to reduce search latency all while handling storage and persistence.

 For this step, we use [Milvus](https://milvus.io), a state use a state-of-the-art vector database that can support billions of vectors.
 It also allows users to build indexes in order to speed up the querying process.
-Given a list of audio files, we can preprocess, embed, and store the results within Milvus as follows:
+Given a list of audio files, we can preprocess, embed, and search for best matches using Milvus as follows:

 ```python
 >>> from milvus import Milvus